 Yesterday, we were supposed to get married.
 We should be husband and wife right now.

-Instead of languishing in sorrow, we went for a picnic in the charming town of Linlithgow, just outside Edinburgh.
+Instead of languishing in sorrow, we headed out for a picnic in the charming town of Linlithgow, just outside Edinburgh.
 We went to Linlithgow Palace last year and it was a very pleasant surprise, and we instantly made a note to come back to explore the beautiful town on a nicer day – and then, naturally, haven’t made it back since.

 Don’t let the clouds fool you – it was a beautifully sunny day!
 I was hoping it would rain because then at least we would feel a bit better if it rains for our wedding next year.